Menithal/ActionCameraPlugin/readme.md

 See License.

 ## Installation

-Install by moving the ActionCamera.dll from Releases into your Liv Plugins directory at
+Make sure you are running LIV SDK2 build (1.3.5+) Install by moving the ActionCamera.dll from Releases into your Liv Plugins CameraBehaviours directory at

-`%HOMEPATH%/Documents/Liv/Plugins`
+`%HOMEPATH%/Documents/Liv/Plugins/CameraBehaviours/`

 ## Use
 When in Liv, Set an Avatar Camera, and make sure to select Plugin > "Menithal' Action Camera" to start using the plugin.